Horus: Birth Story, Family, Eye of Horus, Powers, & Symbols

 - Ma’at: Ancient Egyptian Goddess of Truth, Law & Order

-Even though, Horus won every single battle he had with Set, the supreme Egyptian god, Ra, continues to cast his vote in favor of Set.
-In the meanwhile, the people of Egypt continue to be in severe distress due to Set’s wayward reign over Egypt.
+Even though, Horus won every single battle he had with Seth, the supreme Egyptian god, Ra, continues to cast his vote in favor of Seth.
+Amid the contending of Horus and Seth, the people of Egypt continue to be in severe distress due to Seth’s tyrannical reign over Egypt.

 Importance of Horus in Ancient Egypt

 Horus claiming his birth right, i.e. the throne, meant that he became the first pharaoh of Egypt.
-And from then onwards future Pharaohs of ancient Egypt would go on to be revered as the human manifestation of the god Horus himself.
+And from then onward future pharaohs of ancient Egypt would go on to be revered as the human manifestation of the god Horus himself.
 This practice started during the era of the First Dynastic pharaohs of Egypt.

-Pharaohs, like Horus, were worshiped as people who brought order to a world that was once turbulent.
-They had the power to vanquish over and over again the chaos from agents of Set.
-Therefore, while the pharaoh was alive, the Egyptians regarded him/her as the reincarnation of Horus, and when the pharaoh died, he/she went on to become Osiris.
+Divine pharaohs, like Horus, were worshiped as people who brought order to a world that was once turbulent.
+They had the power to vanquish over and over again chaos from agents of Seth.
+Therefore, while the pharaoh was alive, the Egyptians regarded him/her as the reincarnation of Horus, and when the pharaoh died, he/she went on to become Osiris, the Lord of the Underworld.

-The Egyptians believed that Horus and the pharaohs were the once that protected the land of Egypt from evil spirits and foreign invaders.
+Ancient Egyptians believed that Horus and the pharaohs were the shield that protected the land of Egypt from evil spirits and foreign invaders.

 In simple terms, Horus was seen as a deity that enforced the principles of Ma’at – law and order.
 This made him and his places of worship very important facets of the Egyptian society.

-As a result his association with the Four Sons of Horus – gods that protected the organs of a deceased person – Horus was also played a vital role in the afterlife.
-Thus his role was not only confided to the land of the living.
+As a result his association with the Four Sons of Horus (Imsety, Duamutef, Qebehsenuef, and Hapi) – Egyptian gods that protected the organs of a deceased person – Horus also played a vital role in the afterlife.
+Thus his role was not only confided to the land of the living but also the land of the dead.

 Where was Horus worshiped?

-Horus’ worship centers and temples were one of the most frequented places in ancient Egypt.
-Horus’ temples and cults only had male priests and clergy.
+His worship centers and temples were one of the most frequented places in ancient Egypt.
+His temples and cults only had male priests and clergy.

 Depictions and symbols of Horus